BB84.SourceGenerators

 Generated Methods

-The generator creates the following static methods on the decorated class:
+The generator creates the following methods on the decorated class:

 Usage Example